Tendai-shū Bekkaku Motoyama Fugakusan Shōrakuin Jindaiji Temple

 The name of Jindaiji temple was said to have originated from the god of water Jinja-daiō, and Jindaiji is said to be the second oldest temple in Tokyo after 浅草寺 (sensō-ji) temple in the Taitō ward.

-Tendai-shu Bekkaku Motoyama Fugakusan Shorakuin Jindaiji Temple, Jindaiji Temple, Temple, Buddhist, Tokyo, Tokyo Metropolis, Japan
+Tendai-shu Bekkaku Honzan Fugakusan Shorakuin Jindaiji Temple, Jindaiji Temple, Temple, Buddhist, Tokyo, Tokyo Metropolis, Japan

-Tendai-shu Bekkaku Motoyama Fugakusan Shorakuin Jindaiji Temple, Jindaiji Temple, Temple, Buddhist, Tokyo, Tokyo Metropolis, Japan
+Tendai-shu Bekkaku Honzan Fugakusan Shorakuin Jindaiji Temple, Jindaiji Temple, Temple, Buddhist, Tokyo, Tokyo Metropolis, Japan

-Tendai-shu Bekkaku Motoyama Fugakusan Shorakuin Jindaiji Temple, Jindaiji Temple, Temple, Buddhist, Tokyo, Tokyo Metropolis, Japan
+Tendai-shu Bekkaku Honzan Fugakusan Shorakuin Jindaiji Temple, Jindaiji Temple, Temple, Buddhist, Tokyo, Tokyo Metropolis, Japan

-Tendai-shu Bekkaku Motoyama Fugakusan Shorakuin Jindaiji Temple, Jindaiji Temple, Temple, Buddhist, Tokyo, Tokyo Metropolis, Japan
+Tendai-shu Bekkaku Honzan Fugakusan Shorakuin Jindaiji Temple, Jindaiji Temple, Temple, Buddhist, Tokyo, Tokyo Metropolis, Japan

-Tendai-shu Bekkaku Motoyama Fugakusan Shorakuin Jindaiji Temple, Jindaiji Temple, Temple, Buddhist, Tokyo, Tokyo Metropolis, Japan
+Tendai-shu Bekkaku Honzan Fugakusan Shorakuin Jindaiji Temple, Jindaiji Temple, Temple, Buddhist, Tokyo, Tokyo Metropolis, Japan